Theodore-Chatziioannou/athenspop/README.md

 **How?**: We employ statistical analysis, machine learning, and data fusion methodologies, often via the PAM interface.
 All the tools have been developed in [Python](https://www.python.org)

+**What does it produce**: Athenspop can be used for the analysis and visualisation of the NTUA travel survey data, or the creation of synthetic disaggregate demand scenarios.
+These toy scenarios can be imported in ABMs, like MATSim.

 <br><br><br>
 <img src="./docs/workflow.png" height="300">
 <br><br><br>

-**What does it produce**: Athenspop can be used for the analysis and visualisation of the NTUA travel survey data, or the creation of synthetic disaggregate demand scenarios.
-These toy scenarios can be imported in ABMs, like MATSim.

-ADD A FLOW DIAGRAM HERE...

 ## Gettting started